smepps1989/nosql-challenge/README.md

 ## Part One (located in NoSQL_setup_starter.ipynb):

 The database called uk_food was created and populated by importing a json file into MongoDB.
 The resulting collection is called establishments.
 A missing halal restaurant called Penang Flavours was added to the database and was used as a reference for most of the analysis.
-Due to it missing partial data (specifically the BusinessTypeID), the entire database was queried to locate the equivalent of "Restaurant/Cafe/Canteen" used on other records, since this was the classification of Penang Flavours.
+Due to it missing partial data (specifically the BusinessTypeID), the entire database was queried to locate the BusinessTypeID of the BusinessType "Restaurant/Cafe/Canteen" used on other records, since this was the classification of Penang Flavours.

 The database was further updated by converting the longitude and latitude to floats and the RatingValue to integers instead of strings.
 Records containing data for the Local Authority of Dover were also removed.

 ## Part Two (located in NoSQL_analysis_starter.ipynb):
+This notebook holds the queries that were used to answer certain analysis questions posed by "Eat Safe, Love", a magazine reporting on the new restaurant, Penang Flavours.

 ## Questions to resolve:
 ### Which establishments have a hygiene score equal to 20?